Wellness center

 Here are situations where the discussion is often reasonable:

-If you are weighing powerful antioxidant therapy options, the key question is simple.
+If you are weighing antioxidant options, the key question is simple.
 Are you trying to lower oxidative load, or are you dealing with sleep disruption, nervous system overactivation, or another untreated driver that keeps inflammation active?
 Our job is to separate those variables, then choose the intervention that is most likely to move the needle.
+A consultation for supervised hydrogen support starts with that sorting step, not a product.

 A Clinician-Led Process That Stays Measurable